ccallawa/alyvix_doc/stylesheet.rst

 theme, it just creates this HTML structure, which is mapped to the CSS class *topic*:
 ``<div class="topic"><p class="topic-title first">Title</p><p>Box content</p></div>``

-.. topic:: The Topic Title
+.. topic:: Topic Titles

    Here is the content of the topic box.
+It's normal text, but has to be indented in the source.
+Note also the restyled horizontal scrollbar.

 .. code-block:: rst
    :class: short-code-block
-   :caption: How to create a topic box
+   :caption: How you can create a topic box
    :name: _style_topic_example

-   .. topic:: The Topic Title
+   .. topic:: Topic Titles

       Here is the content of the topic box.
+It's normal text, but has to be indented in the source.
+Note also the restyled horizontal scrollbar.

 A **sidebar** creates a box that floats to the left.
 Other elements will tend to wrap around it: